Two Rohingya women killed as Myanmar army shells village: MP

 In early January, four Rohingya children died in a blast the military and rebels blamed on each other.

 Two military spokesmen did not answer phone calls from Reuters seeking comment on Saturday’s deaths.
+In a statement posted on the Russian social media network VK, the army confirmed the deaths but blamed the Arakan Army, saying its artillery had hit the village during clashes.

+Accounts belonging to the Myanmar military were removed from Facebook and other social media networks in 2018 over spreading “hate and misinformation”.

 Soe Tun Oo, a Rohingya villager living a mile from the village, told Reuters by phone two houses were destroyed in the explosion.